Reasons for Brachymetatarsia

 Physiology of Brachymetatarsia

 A shortened toe can cause numerous problems.
 During walking, the weight usually is moved from the fifth toe to the 4th, then to the 3rd, and so on till it reaches the first toe (hallux).
-This happens due to the fact that the toes are slowly longer and as weight is moved to the forefoot, the next longest toe assumes the weight.
+This happens due to the fact that the toes are progressively longer and as weight is moved to the forefoot, the next longest toe assumes the weight.
 Brachymetatarsia disrupts this procedure.

 Treatment for Brachymetatarsia